 Road engineers often consider roundabouts safer than conventional intersections because they eliminate the possibility of ‘T-bone’ and head-on collisions.
 They also significantly reduce the number of potential crash points at an intersection.

 Because of the touted benefits of roundabouts, many local transportation departments in the Chicago region have pushed for new construction projects in areas of high traffic or congestion.
-Most recently, a construction contract has been approved to build a roundabout at the intersection of Burlington Road and Route 47, but not all residents are on board.
+Most recently, the Burlington-at-Bolcum Roundabout Project was completed, just six miles from the traffic roundabout at Burlington Road and Route 47.

 Although roundabouts are less expensive to maintain, and have proven to be successful in reducing traffic accidents, there are still ways in which they pose possible safety risks and may lead to roundabout accidents.

 Common scenarios that can result in roundabout accidents include:

 When used correctly, roundabouts are a safe and effective way to keep traffic moving through an intersection.
 However, serious roundabout accidents can result when a driver becomes distracted or fails to follow directions for navigating the traffic circle.